Geonkick-Synthesizer/geonkick/README.md

      - GNU/Linux
 * Manually scale the UI by factor of 2 (useful for HiDPI cases)

-#### Technical limitations

- - Supports only GNU/Linux and LV2 plugin format.
- - Doesn't support velocity expression for synthesizer parameters (nor for layers), only for total instrument amplitude.
- - The default plugin version (that supports kits) will take per instance about 35 MB from the heap.
-The "Single" version of the plugin will take about 2 MB per plugin instance.
-If only one instrument per track is used, it is recommended to use the "Single" version of the plugin.
- - Doesn't support automation of parameters.
- - Doesn't support Bézier curves for envelopes.
- - UI can be scaled but it will be blurred
- - Filters become unstable for some extremal combination of cutoff and resonance parameter.

 #### Requirements

 In order Geonkick to run and operate correctly there is a need: